-Just because you are following a keto lifestyle, doesn't mean you need to completely give up your sweet tooth!
+Just because you are following a healthier lifestyle, doesn't mean you need to completely give up your sweet tooth!
 If you are anything like my husband, sweets are his life.
-I knew that in order for our family to be successful following low carb guidelines, I would need to find treats that he could enjoy without using up his daily macros for carbs.
+I knew that in order for our family to be successful following Weight Watchers with a keto mindset, I would need to find treats that he could enjoy without using up his daily macros for carbs.
 Then I discovered a way to make this delicious chocolate mousse with only a few ingredients and it's done relatively quickly.

 Trust me when I say I have tried a lot of different chocolate mousse recipes and this is by far my favorite.
 It amazes me that when you stick to simple ingredients, not overly complicated either.
 Traditionally, a chocolate mousse recipe has multiple steps that involve a lot of steps, dirty dishes and then waiting while the mixture cools in the fridge.